webiny/webiny-js/packages/create-webiny-project/README.md

 --assign-to-yarnrc '{"npmRegistryServer":"http://localhost:4873","unsafeHttpWhitelist":["localhost"]}'
 ```

 This will set the necessary values in yarn2 config file, which will be located in your newly created project.
+But don't worry about it right now, this will be revisited in step 4.

 > Yarn2 projects don't rely on global configurations and is not installed globally, but on per-project basis.
 This allows having multiple versions of yarn2, for different projects.